-The Sub-link Acquisition feature of 1633 Coaxlink Quad G3 allows to acquire images from specific 8-connection CoaXPress cameras.
+The Sub-link Acquisition feature allows to acquire images from specific 8-connection CoaXPress cameras.

 The 8-connection CoaXPress link is divided into 2 sub-links.
-Each sub-link connects to a 1633 Coaxlink Quad G3 using the 1D8SL4 connection scheme:
+Each sub-link connects to a Coaxlink card using the 1D8SL4 connection scheme:

-8-connection camera using 2 sub-links and 2 1633 Coaxlink Quad G3
+8-connection camera using 2 sub-links and 2 Coaxlink cards

-The first 4-connection sub-link connects to the "sub-link-master grabber": a 1633 Coaxlink Quad G3 fitted with the 1-slm-camera firmware variant.
+The first 4-connection sub-link connects to the "sub-link-master grabber": a Coaxlink card fitted with the 1-slm-camera firmware variant.

-The next 4-connection sub-link connects to the "sub-link-slave grabber": a 1633 Coaxlink Quad G3 fitted with the 1-sls-camera firmware variant.
+The next 4-connection sub-link connects to the "sub-link-slave grabber": a Coaxlink card fitted with the 1-sls-camera firmware variant.